 “A million years after the birth of our sun, the violent explosion of a nearby supernova nearly ended life on Earth before it began.
-Over the next four and a half billion ears, forces of nature shaped our planet and the life it harboured.
+Over the next four and a half billion years, forces of nature shaped our planet and the life it harboured.
 Barely surviving the traumatic birth of the Moon, buffeted by supernovae, and bombarded by asteroids, the resilient Earth endured.
 And despite planet-freezing ice ages, devastating mass extinctions, and ever changing climate, life not only survived, it thrived…” (The Resilient Earth, Hoffman & Simmons, 2007)

 When we consider that our Earth survived its early years in a stormy young solar system, that life emerged at all and that millions of years of evolution created the abundance and diversity of species on our earth, including ourselves… It’s apparent that life, in it’s aggregate, broadest sense, has an almost heroic hue.
 Our own species are relative newcomers to this story, yet perhaps the first with the ability to see the narrative that has been playing out.

 If we imagine the species of our Earth as ancient nomadic people, in our own image, who have inhabited this place for millions of years, we are then the rogue-nation, that has emerged with the technology to kill, consume and build.
 We are the ‘black swan’ event which, in an unimaginably short time, has set- in motion- a potentially existential threat to the well-being of practically every single living creature on this planet.

 Yet, we don’t need to anthropomorphise to trigger these emotions.
 Studies estimate that climate change directly contributes to the death of over 400,000 people a year, and costs the world economy over $1.2 trillion per-annum.
 If we factor in man-made environmental pollution alongside climate-change, over 4.5 million people each year die as a direct result of man’s impact on this planet.